nvmwill/nexmo-developer/_blog/blogposts/en/announcing-python-sdk-version-v3.md

 replacement_url: ""
 ---

-# Version 3.0.0 of the Vonage Python SDK is now available!

 **Tl;dr: [v3.0.0 of the Python SDK is out](https://pypi.org/project/vonage/)!
 Most of the PR is internal refactoring to lay the groundwork for future enhancements, but we also add a few new features to help you get the most out of using the SDK.**

-Since joining Vonage 4 months ago, I've spent a significant amount of time refactoring Vonage's [core Python SDK](https://github.com/Vonage/vonage-python-sdk).
-Technical debt and a lack of attention had left it in a state where I needed to sort out some of the more fundamental issues before adding enhancements.
-As a result, the changes made in the v3.0.0 release mostly focus on internal improvements and preparing the SDK to add cool new features in a later release.
+Since I (Max) joined Vonage 4 months ago, I've spent a significant amount of time refactoring Vonage's [core Python SDK](https://github.com/Vonage/vonage-python-sdk).
+In this release, I focused on improvements to reduce technical debt and increase readability.
+As a result, the changes made in the v3.0.0 release mostly lay the groundwork so that cool new features can be added later.

-I'll explain some of the changes I made for v3.0.0, and what the motivation for each was.
+In this post, I'll explain some of the changes I made for v3.0.0, and what the motivation for each of them was.

 ## An overview